 The 7 irons versatility does bring into question “what should the purpose of the club be?” and my answer to all of my students who ask is to use it for whatever works the best.

-For example, if you are confident using the 7 iron to hit under trees, keep using it!
-In this post, I am going to go over mostly how far the 7 iron travels when using full swings (click the links above to learn how to use the 7 iron for different shots).
+For example, if you are confident using the 7 iron on the golf course to hit under trees, keep using it!
+In this post, I am going to go over mostly how far the 7 iron travels when using full swings (click the links above to learn how to use the 7 iron for different approach shots).

-For beginning golfers, the 7 iron will become your best friend.
+For beginning and the high handicap golfer, the 7 iron will become your best friend.
 It is a more comfortable club to learn to hit and offers both distance and trajectory when appropriately struck.
-Most beginners hit a full 7 iron 100 yards (men) or 60 yards (women).
+Most beginners and short hitters hit a full 7 iron 100 yards (men) or 60 yards (women).

-If your golf ball isn’t traveling this far with the 7 iron, here are a few tips you can use to get better contact:
+If your golf ball isn’t traveling this far with the 7 iron, here are a few tips you can use to get better, solid contact and increase your ball speed resulting in higher launch angle and more distance:

 - Press the hands over the golf ball and put more weight on your front hip